Pennsylvania Fly Fishing 4 min read

 River Overview

-Bushkill Creek is a 13 mile long limestone stream that is a tributary of the Delaware River.
-After passing through Jacobsburg State Park, it has its confluence with the Delaware River in Easton.
+Bushkill Creek is a 13-mile-long limestone stream that is a tributary of the Delaware River.
+After passing through Jacobsburg State Park, it confluences with the Delaware River in Easton.
 The Creek wasn’t always known as Bushkill.
-Over the years, the Creek has been referred to by many names, including Lafever Creek, Lefrever Creek, Lehieton Creek, and Tatemy’s Creek, to name a few.
+Over the years, it has been referred to by many names, including Lafever Creek, Lefrever Creek, Lehieton Creek, and Tatemy’s Creek.

-The stream is stocked with brook and brown trout by the state in the upper reaches that run through Jacobsburg State Park, which is home to the only remaining old-growth forest in the Lehigh Valley.
-A large section of the stream flows through the park, which also offers plenty of other outdoor activities in addition to angling, including hunting, skiing, picnicking, and horseback riding.
+The state stocks the stream with brook and brown trout in the upper reaches that run through Jacobsburg State Park, which is home to the only remaining old-growth forest in the Lehigh Valley.
+A large section of the stream flows through the park, which offers plenty of other outdoor activities in addition to angling, including hunting, skiing, picnicking, and horseback riding.

 The stream is accessible to wade fishermen.
-The trout in this stream can be tricky to catch though, so try to be as sneaky as possible in your approach.
+The trout in this stream can be tricky to catch, so try to be as sneaky as possible.

 Bushkill Creek Map and Fishing Access Sites